Cathcart Circle Lines: Rolling stock

 In 2014 Class 314s primarily operated the Circle (including Newton, Neilston services).
-During peak hours Class 380s are also used on the Circle route only.

 From December 2016, Class 320s were introduced to the line, working the Circle and Newton via Maxwell Park routes to permit an increase in Class 314 workings on the Inverclyde Line.
 This was due to a number of Class 380s being reserved for driver training on the newly electrified Glasgow to Edinburgh via Falkirk High route.
-From the December 2018 timetable change, Class 380s began operating most Neilston services, along with some Circle an Newton services.
-From February 2019, Class 385s began operating some Circle and Newton services.
+From the December 2018 timetable change, Class 380s began operating most Neilston services, along with some Circle and Newton services.
+During 2019 the withdrawal of Class 314s from the ScotRail network took place, and as of 2024 a mixture of Class 318s, 320s and 380s operate the lines.

 Future

 Light rail conversion

-There have also been proposals to convert the lines to a tram line, but never beyond the initial suggestion stage.
+There have been proposals to convert the lines to a tram line, but never beyond the initial suggestion stage.
 Most recently, in December 2008 Transport Scotland's Strategic Transport Projects Review suggested an upgrade of the Circle to light rail as part of a wider light rail network for Glasgow, incorporating both new lines and re-purposed older alignments.
 If taken forward, this proposal was supposed to have been implemented during the period 2012 - 2022, in line with the scope of the strategic review.